lrfinotti/cybr201_book/16-Elliptic_Curves.md

 As with many problems of this sort, we cannot be quite sure, but so far this has been a difficult problem, as the addition of points on elliptic curves are somewhat complicated.
 But as usual, we have no guarantee that someone may not come up with an ingenious idea that would allow us to easily compute these logs *tomorrow*!

-But, so far, the best methods are collision methods, such as [Shank's Babystep-Giantstep](#sec-bsgs) (which can be easily adapted for elliptic curves).
+But, so far, the best methods are collision methods, such as [Shank's Baby-Step/Giant-Step](#sec-bsgs) (which can be easily adapted for elliptic curves).
 As observed before, a great advantage is that the [index calculus](#sec-index-calc) does not work with elliptic curves.
 In practice, to solve the ECDLP for $E/\mathbb{F}_p$, the best known methods take about $\sqrt{p}$ steps, which makes it infeasible to solve it in practice for very large $p$.

 As usual, there are specific cases in which the computations become simpler and should be avoided!
 Among those are elliptic curves with $|E(\mathbb{F}_p)|$ equal to either $p$ or $p+1$ or curves over finite fields with $2^m$ with $m$ composite.
 (Note we have not seen here finite fields with order $2^m$ and $m > 1$, since the only ones we've introduced here have a *prime* number of elements.)